-- making sure they can take part in all aspects of social, economic, political and cultural life
+Our vision is to achieve a community where people with disability can participate in all aspects of social, economic, political and cultural life.

 Please note that AFDO does not take on advocacy issues for individuals with a disability or their families/carers.
 Please follow this link for a list of individual advocacy organisations.